thrashr888/Bogart-sandbox/README.md

 Set your docroot to ``/public`` and point your browser to [http://localhost/](http://localhost/).

-*This will get easier, I'll update this readme when I get that worked out.*
+*This will get easier, I'll update this readme when I get that worked out.
+I'll also add a method that should play nice on shared servers in which the docroot cannot be set.*

 Examples
 -------